swyxio/brain/R - Investing & Ideas/ai paas.md

 - check what scaleai offers

+1. prompt injection
-- rollout canaries
+	- prompt suggestion
+	- cloudflare for prompts aka PDN
+		- The value of CloudFlare comes from its network, not the software they run. https://news.ycombinator.com/item?id=34800182
-- caching
+2. caching
+	1. simple caching for supabase clippy
+	- speculative querying/preloading based on recent behavior?
+		- have to integrate with hotjar and segment?
+		- Alessio example - if i load data in a notebook i'm likely to want to run whisper later
+		- gptcommit - nutlope - speculatively run on git add instead of git commit
+3. smol data
+	- we make shit smaller faster
+	- stage 2 on RLHF
+4. PaaS concerns
-- abtesting
+	- abtesting - rollout canaries
 	- audit logs/change notifications
-- cloudflare aka PDN
-	- The value of CloudFlare comes from its network, not the software they run. https://news.ycombinator.com/item?id=34800182
 	- help to generate adversarial examples
-- open data
+6. open data
 	- donate your data
 	- sharable profile of open data hackers
 	- “data management platform”?